L-Tek/FlyTag-L-Tek-Firmware/README.md

 ![](img/1.png)

-Then press the button as in the picture:
+Then press the button DFU as in the picture:

 ![](img/2.png)